NewsQ Activity Area: Ideation Through Data

 Members of our inaugural cohort included:

-Reflections from the panels can be found in three different papers in our 2020 panel reports here:
+Reflections from the panels can be found in three different panel reports here:

 - “The Local News Landscape is Broken: NewsQ Panel Review of Platform Products” by Gabriel Kahn with Meredith Clark, Al Cross, Claudia Irizarry Aponte, Mandy Jenkins, David Kroman